 We understand British Values to encapsulate the following:

 Democracy: Pupil voice is significant in regards to life at school.
 As well as regular opportunities for all pupils to drive the direction of our school improvement (through regular feedback exercises, surveys and working groups), we also have a very active Pupil Leadership teams.
 Our Prefect Team are led by a pupil-elected Head Boy and Head Girl.
-In addition, each form group has two form captains that meet weekly to improve the experience of the year group, and two of these representatives then form part of our Pupil Parliament, that meet with Senior Leaders to provide important insight into the understanding and desires of our pupils.
+In addition, each form group has two form captains that meet every half term to improve the experience of the year group, and two of these representatives then form part of our Pupil Parliament, that meet with Senior Leaders to provide important insight into the understanding and desires of our pupils.
 We believe that the formation of the pupil leadership team and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.

 Rule of Law: Our pupils encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for a reason and must be adhered to.
 The understanding of the importance of rules will be consistently reinforced in assemblies and our curriculum.
 Within our PSHE curriculum, pupils are given the opportunity to debate and discuss the reasons for laws so they can recognise the importance of these for their own protection.
 Throughout the year we welcome visits from members of the wider community including the fire brigade and charity workers.
 We believe that clear explanations and the real-life stories emphasise the importance of the rule of law for our pupils.